-Archaeology.
-Entomology.
-Classical Guitar.
-Australian Aboriginal History.
-Therapeutic Dance.
-Ornithology.
-In this elective, students conduct an independent research project on a topic of their choosing.
-The course consists of five skill-based units: Initiating Inquiry, Gathering Information, Deepening Understanding, Developing Evidence-based Perspective, and Communicating Research.
-During these units, students develop skills necessary for answering complex research questions at the postsecondary level and for living a life of curiosity and inquiry.
-By the end of the course, students present an original work of scholarship, which may take the form of a research paper, a play, a public service announcement, or a podcast.
-Major assessments include an annotated bibliography, a research synthesis, a final research product, and a presentation of one's work.
+Archeology.
+Science Fiction.
+Classical Violin.
+Paleontology.
+Native American History.
+In this skills-based course, students conduct an independent research project on a topic of their choosing.
+Units of this course include: Inquiry; Gathering Information; Sourcing, Perspective, and Bias; Critical Revision; and Communicating Research.
+Throughout the semester, students develop the skills necessary for answering complex research questions at the postsecondary level with the goal of educating others about their passion as well as living a life of curiosity and inquiry.
+Students should be prepared to delve deep into their chosen topic through extensive reading, writing, and investigating.
+By the end of the course, students present an original work of scholarship, which may take the form of a research paper, a podcast, a video, a play, or a public service announcement.
+Major assessments include a project plan, an annotated bibliography, a research synthesis, a final research project, and a presentation of one's work.